|

 I would like to share a very

-useful technique that I have learned for uncovering "core memories"
+useful technique that I have learned for uncovering "core

 underlying a current day issue or upset.
-This technique is particularly
+This technique is

-useful with people who tend to be in their heads where their
+useful with people who tend to be in their heads where

 intelligence can get in the way, but it works well